sunghoyim/ICD-Code-Mapping-Project/README.md

 **Business Impact:** Deployed in Mayo Clinic Platform environment, supporting analysis of 2.3 million patient records spanning 87 years (1935-2023) for external research partners.

+### Code Implementation
+The technical implementation is available in [`notebooks/`](notebooks/) containing Jupyter notebooks for data processing, CUI mapping, and patient cohort analysis.

 ## Problem Statement

 Healthcare startups partnering with Mayo Clinic Platform possess disease names and keywords but lack specialized knowledge to translate these into standardized diagnostic codes required for clinical database searches.